LOADING ...

 erior.

-She "There're some things you could do
+She says "There're some things you do

-To it easier for folks in wheelchairs."
+To make it easier for in wheelchairs."

-He says "Oh, not necessary.
+He "Oh, it's not necessary.

-Handicapped never here anyway."
+Handicapped never come anyway."

 Well, I said goodnight to my friend